BossJakkatan/AutomateTestingScripts/README.md

 -------------------------------------------------------------------------------------

-The data will not disappear when refresh the page
+The data will not disappear when reloading the page The data will not disappear when close and open the link again